North Korea warned Australia over joint military exercises in the peninsula

 North Korea has previously issued similar warlike rhetoric whenever U.S. and South Korean troops conducted major joint exercises.
 South Korea's President Moon Jae-in stated that North Korea must not use the drills as a pretext to launch fresh provocation, explaining that the training is held regularly because of repeated provocations made by the Asian country itself.

-There are calls for both the United States and South Korea to pause or downsize the joint military exercises to reduce strain and potentially persuade North Korea into freezing its nuclear program.
+There are calls for both the United States and South Korea to pause or downsize the joint military exercises to reduce strain and potentially persuade North Korea IGNORE INTO freezing its nuclear program.

 History tells us that North Korea reacts harshly to US-South Korean exercises.
 Last year in August, after joint maneuvers, the North Korean military launched a missile from a submarine.
 Later, the communist country conducted its fifth nuclear test.
 It's almost certain that this year's drills will trigger a reaction from North Korea.
 The question is how strong will it be.